 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 125.2%.
+On a trailing-12-month basis, finished goods inventory was the fastest-growing segment, up 88.3%.
 That can be a warning sign, so investors should check in with Microchip Technology's filings to make sure there's a good reason for packing the storeroom for this period.
-On a sequential-quarter basis, finished goods inventory was also the fastest-growing segment, up 1.1%.
+On a sequential-quarter basis, work-in-progress inventory was the fastest-growing segment, up 9.3%.

 Foolish bottom line